 1723 Farth Hibernia PCGS AU58 CAC.
 Here is a near-Uncirculated 1723 Hibernia farthing.
 The piece has hard, light brown surfaces that show traces of original mint luster.
 The color attests to the coin’s originality.
 The surfaces are also clean for the grade, with no individually distracting abrasion marks or other problems.
 The strike is above average with full details on the legends on both sides and a strong portrait of King George.
-The CAC sticker tells us that the coin is a premium quality piece that fully merits the grade assigned.
+In our opinion, this is a premium quality early Colonial coin and this premium quality is confirmed by CAC.

 The obverse shows a laureate head of King George facing right.
 He is surrounded by the legend GEORGIUS.
 DEI.
 GRATIA.
 REX.
 The reverse shows a seated female figure facing left with a harp.
 The legend is HIBERNIA with the date 1723.